Tag

 Resident Evil 4

 Capcom’s venerable Resident Evil series has been progressively producing remakes of its classic library, but none of them held the expectations and weight of Resident Evil 4.
-It’s long been regarded as one of the best survival-horror games of all time, and a trendsetter for the action-focused style of the genre.
+It’s long been regarded as one of the best survival- of all time, and a trendsetter for the action-focused style of the genre.
 Capcom approached this remake especially cautiously, giving it a light touch of upgrades that make the whole experience feel modern without losing its soul.
 It’s also never looked more beautiful, so you can see the horrific monstrosities of Las Plagas with newfound fidelity.

 .